Operational Intelligence · Independent Hospitality

 I've spent 30 years inside independent hospitality.
 On the floor.
 In the kitchen.
 Doing the close.
 Going over the numbers at midnight.

 Why was Thursday quiet when last Thursday was full?
-Why did that Saturday feel broken when the covers were the same?
-Was it me?
-The team?
-The menu?
-Or just one of those weeks?
+Why did that Saturday feel hard when last week was plain sailing.

 Most of the time there was an answer.
 It lived in the patterns — in the data nobody was reading, the context nobody was holding, the institutional memory that walked out the door every time a good manager moved on.